ai4eu/generic-serial-orchestrator/README.md

 The kubernetes script will also create the deployments for the orchestrator server.
 To execute a pipeline, follow the following 2 step:
 1) extract the solution.zip.
+2) Run kubernetes client script to deploy all the services in your kubernetes namespace.
-2) Run the orchestrator client script.
+3) Run the orchestrator client script in your local environment.